sroccoli1/homeinventoryweb/README.md

 #### homeinventoryweb technical features

-Desktop, web & mobile app
+- Desktop, web & mobile app
-Synchronize with Cloud (multi-user)
+- Synchronize with Cloud (multi-user)
-Or mode 100% online : web app (creating an account on the website)
+- Or mode 100% online : website (creating an account on the website)

 ## Getting Started (Dev and Test)
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.